Copyright © 2010-

 Executive Secretary: Colin Wheldon James 1 2 3

 Colin is an Honorary Fellow of the Historical Association.
 Nationally, he is chairman of the HA’s Branches & Members Committee and also sits on the Executive Committee and the Council of Trustees.
-Within the Branch, as well as being executive secretary, he is group leader of the Swansea Castle Group and manager of the Community Outreach Group.
+Within the Branch, as well as being executive secretary, he is manager of the Community Outreach Group as well as being Group Leader of the currently dormant Swansea Castle Group.
 Colin is a History graduate of the University of Wales Swansea, where he also gained a Diploma in Local History, and he lectures Medieval European History at Swansea University’s Department of Adult Continuing Education.
-He holds membership of the Royal Historical Society, the Society for the Study of the Crusades and the Latin East, the Royal Institution of Chartered Surveyors, the British Academy of Songwriters, Composers and Authors, and is chairman of both the Llansamlet Historical Society and Swansea Your Story.
+He holds membership of the Royal Historical Society, the Society for the Study of the Crusades and the Latin East, the Royal Institution of Chartered Surveyors, the British Academy of Songwriters, Composers and Authors, and is chairman of Llansamlet Historical Society and Swansea Your Story.
 His published works include A Study Based on the Clerk’s Report Book of the Swansea Local Board of Health, 1855–1866, ‘Swansea’s First Charter’ (in Minerva, vol xii), ‘The Miraculous Crusade’ (in The Historian, vol 105), ‘Out and About in Swansea Castle’ (in The Historian, vol 118) and ‘The Decline of Capital Punishment in the 19th Century’ (in Llanelli Miscellany, no 29).
-He is also a director of Pastoral Audiobooks (a company producing talking books with historical topics).
+In addition, he is a director of Pastoral Audiobooks (a company producing talking books with historical topics).
 In his spare moments he plays guitar and reads, but not at the same time.

 Treasurer: Raymond Savage 1 3